FIFPRO: History

 In 2013, FIFPRO launched a legal challenge against the transfer system.
 Phillipe Piat, the FIFPRO president at the time, said "the transfer system fails 99% of players around the world, it fails football as an industry and it fails the world's most beloved game".
-According to the President of FIFPRO Division Europe Bobby Barnes, 28% of the money from a transfer fee is paid to agents, and that many players are not paid on time or at all.
+According to the President of FIFPRO Division Europe Bobby Barnes, 28% of the money from a transfer fee is paid to agents, and many players are not paid on time or at all.
 He claims this leads to these players being "vulnerable targets of crime syndicates, who instigate match-fixing and threaten the very existence of credible football competitions".
 Writing for the BBC, Matt Slater said "professional footballers do not enjoy the same freedoms that almost every other EU worker does", and that "players look at US sport, and wonder why their career prospects are still constrained by transfer fees and compensation costs".

 In recent years, FIFPRO has established itself as a leading reference in the football industry through player surveys and research into concussion, mental health, social media abuse, player workload monitoring, and more.

 FIFPRO looks into securing a safe workspace for players, promoting their rights as ordinary workers.
 FIFPRO introduced new regulations to protect the rights of current and prospective mothers.
-These minimum conditions, agreed upon by FIFA and other governing bodies, offer women more job security and came into effect as of 1 January 2021.
+These minimum conditions, agreed upon by FIFA and other governing bodies, offer women more job security and came into effect on 1 January 2021.

 In the last five years, FIFPRO has repeatedly intervened to protect and enforce the rights of players to participate in an environment free from sexual misconduct, harassment, and abuse.
 FIFPRO is a firm advocate of ensuring that all people, including players, should be guaranteed and protected by human rights.
 In 2021, FIFPRO played an active role in the group evacuation of women's footballers and athletes from Afghanistan.

 Current board

-The FIFPRO Executive Board consists of 18 members, including president David Aganzo, for the term 2021–2025.
-He has been president since the FIFPRO Congress in Paris in November 2021.
-Following the statutory reforms established in February 2021, the board increased in size as well as in diversity, making space for new voices and instituting a mandatory minimum threshold of 33 percent for the least-represented gender: